-Students are expected to behave professionally in community setting.
-BCIT Policy #5002 (available on the web at: www.bcit.ca/~presoff/5002.htm) explains:
+BCIT Policy #5251 (available on the web at: www.bcit.ca/~presoff/5251.htm#Policy) says about misconduct:

 Students are expected to conduct themselves appropriately at all time.
 This applies to any institutional related activity on or off campus.
 Misconduct is defined as any action that is detrimental to the interest of the Institute or safety of others, and includes, but is not limited to the following: